I am an agnostic atheist, and I am interested in your response to my question: If you believe homosexuality is unnatural, why does your God allow it?

-To illustrate this, there are far more people who commit fornication than who are homosexuals.
-I don't support sex outside of marriage, but no rational person would claim that I'm advocating slavery for fornicators or that the two subject are connected in any way.
+To illustrate this, there are far more people who commit fornication than those who are homosexuals.
+I don't support sex outside of marriage, but no rational person would claim that I'm advocating slavery for fornicators or that the two subjects are connected in any way.

 You know what?
 Since you refuse to even think about any opinion I have on homosexuality, I will stop arguing about it with you.